fluencelabs/nox/docs/guides/backend.md

 }
 ```

-Please also pay attention to modifier of this function - all of them needed to make it public (more information can be found [here](https://internals.rust-lang.org/t/precise-semantics-of-no-mangle/4098)).
+Please also pay attention to modifiers of this function - all of them needed to make it public (more information can be found [here](https://internals.rust-lang.org/t/precise-semantics-of-no-mangle/4098)).

 The worked example of `hello-user` program can be found [here](https://github.com/fluencelabs/fluence/tree/master/vm/examples/hello-user).

 Yeah, now we have a simple program that can be run on Fluence, lets compile it!

 ### Compilation and test launch